arendarenko/magento-m2-custom-catalog/README.md

 # CustomCatalog sample module for Magento 2

 This is sample Magento 2 module.
-It creates "alternative" catalog with products (to be clear, they called "custom products") based on custom EAV entity type.
+It creates "alternative" catalog with products (they called "custom products" here) based on custom EAV entity type.
 It also supports multistore attributes.

-Each custom product contains such fields:
+Each custom product contains such attributes:
 - ID
 - SKU (string, unique, global)
 - VPN (Vendor Product Number, string, unique, global)